-About the Bedouin
+About the work with the Bedouin

 The Bedouin (/ˈbɛduɪn/; Arabic: بَدْو badw, singular Arabic: بَدَوِي badawī)are a grouping of nomadic Arab peoples who have historically inhabited the desert regions of North Africa, the Arabian Peninsula, Iraq and the Levant.